International Shipping Guide for Plastic Parts: FOB, CIF, DDP Explained

 - Consider air freight as an emergency option (expensive but fast)

-Here's a realistic timeline for importing custom plastic parts:
+Here's a realistic timeline for shipping plastic parts:

 | Phase | Duration | Notes |